AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/README.md

 in C++, integers, doubles, strings, classes, but you cannot have two catch blocks with the same datatype; if you do, then the second one will never be executed.
 This problem is solved by exception classes, which we will touch on shortly.

-This program catches a division by zero error (floating point exception), which otherwise would have crashed the program and caused a core dump.
+This program catches a division by zero error (floating point exception), which would have crashed the program and caused a core dump.
 ```C++
 #include <iostream>
 using namespace std;